shawrie777/QGraphics/README.md

 <h1>QGraphics</h1>
-This C++ graphics library for windoows
+This C++ graphics library for windoows offers a wide range of functions to facilitate building 3D graphics programs, including creating windows, creating 3D assets, materials and lighting.

 <h2>Getting Started in Visual Studio</h2>
 Clone this repo from the main page my clicking Code -> Download ZIP.